Markus Weinzierl: FC Augsburg

 Weinzierl was named head coach of FC Augsburg on 17 May 2012.
 His first match in–charge was on 17 August 2012 against SV Wilhelmshaven in the German Cup, which they won, 2–0.
 They ended up eliminated in the round of 16.
 In his first season, Weinzierl won only one match in the first–half of the season.
 They ended the season in 15th place and two points clear of the relegation zone.
 Augsburg started the 2013–14 season with a 2–0 win against RB Leipzig in the German Cup.
 Augsburg defeated Bayern 1–0 to end their 53–match undefeated streak.
 This was also the first time that FC Augsburg defeated Bayern.
 The last time a club from Augsburg defeated Bayern was when BC Augsburg won on 6 August 1961.
 Augsburg finished the 2013–14 season in eighth place.

 Augsburg started the 2014–15 season with a 1–0 loss to 1.
 FC Magdeburg in the German Cup.
-On 5 April 2015, Weinzierl extended his contract at Augsburg until 2019. on 9 May 2015, Augsburg defeated Bayern Munich in his 100th Bundesliga match as head coach.
-Augsburg finished the season in fifth place.
+On 5 April 2015, Weinzierl extended his contract at Augsburg until 2019.
+On 9 May 2015, Augsburg defeated Bayern Munich in his 100th Bundesliga match as head coach.
+Augsburg finished the season in fifth place, their highest ever Bundesliga finish, and qualified for Europe for the first time ever.
+Weinzierl was described by FourFourTwo as 'Germany's most promising coach', and was linked with moves to FC Schalke 04 and later Borussia Mönchengladbach, but chose to stay with Augsburg.

 Augsburg started the 2015–16 season with a 3–1 win against SV Elversberg in the German Cup.
-Augsburg also participated in the Europa League.
-Augsburg were eliminated in the second round by Liverpool.
+Augsburg also participated in the Europa League where they were eliminated in the second round by Liverpool.
 Augsburg finished the season in 12th place.
 Weinzierl finished with a record of 56 wins, 32 draws, and 66 losses.

 Schalke 04

 On 3 June 2016, Weinzierl became Schalke 04 manager.
 His first match was a 4–1 win in the German Cup against FC 08 Villingen.

+Schalke began the 2016–17 Bundesliga with five consecutive losses, their worst ever Bundesliga start.
+In Europe, Weinzierl's Schalke progressed to the quarter finals of the UEFA Europa League where they were beaten by AFC Ajax after extra-time.

-He was sacked on 9 June 2017.
+Weinzierl was sacked on 9 June 2017 after Schalke finished in 10th place, missing out on European qualification for the first time in seven years.
 He finished with a record of 21 wins, 13 draws, and 16 losses in 50 matches.